vaivaswatha/debugir/README.md

 additional `CMake` argument `-DLLVM_DIR=/path/to/llvm`.

 ### Run
-You should now have an executable file `buildir` in your CMake build directory.
+You should now have an executable file `debugir` in the build directory.
   - `$./debugir hello.ll`

 This produces a file `hello.dbg.ll`. **NOTE** The utility also overwrites